datachainlab/hyperledger-hip/HIPs/yui.md

 There exist similar solutions to the TTP, that is to connect multiple blockchains to a single system.
 (This is sometimes referred to as an “integrated” solution.)
 However, such a system has the challenges of TTP and the cost of requiring developers to understand and operate multiple layers (“integrated” and “individual” layers).

+A key to achieving the reliable communication between ledgers is to provide proof and verification mechanism for each ledger and none of the previous Hyperledger project addresses practical implementation for this purpose.

 # Status
 Proposal